vEnhance/1802/src/vecfield.typ

 - First, I'll tell you how to _integrate_ work and flux of a vector field.
 - Second, I will define _individually_ each of the three transformations grad, curl, div.
   (Actually we defined the first one already, so it's just curl and div.)
-- Third, I'll tell you how grad, curl, and div interact with each other, using the notorious _generalized Stokes' theorem_.
+- Third, I'll tell you how grad, curl, and div interact, using the _generalized Stokes' theorem_.
+  Generalized Stokes' theorem is generally concerned the main tourist attraction of the 18.02 syllabus.

 == [EXER] Exercises